 - Engineers calculations/details for a specific design component missing

-- Waste water design from a suitably qualified environmental engineer not attached
+- Waste water design from a suitably qualified environmental engineer with Horizons Regional Council Approval of Design not attached

 - Bracing calculations of the layout been omitted